elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Api change: `public_ingress_cidr_whitelist` is now required to be a list in `config.tfvars`

 ### Release notes
+- It's not possible to migrate from RKE to Kubeadm without creating a new cluster.
 - To migrate your CK8S config to use the new backend config file run `./migration/v0.2.x-v0.3.0/migrate-tf-config.bash`
 - No migration script is available for the terraform changes to safespring and citycloud.
 Manual migration might be possible.
 - No migration script is available for cert-manager.
 A new cluster is required.